Words by: Simon Difford

 To make tequila the mosto must be distilled at least twice and this may be by a combination of pot and column stills or traditionally, be entirely using pot stills.
 The stills may be copper or stainless steel but it is essential to have some copper contact during distillation so even stainless steel stills have some copper and this is most usually by use of copper serpentine steam elements in the base of the kettle or copper tubing in the condenser.

 The product of the first distillation is known as 'ordinario' and it is only after a second distillation that the distillate may be termed 'tequila'.
 Although very rare, some distillers distil their products a third time.
 First distillation called 'destrozamiento' produces a spirit of around 20-25% alc./vol..
 The second distillation (rectification) typically produces a distillate of around 55-75% alc./vol..
+Better distillers aim nearer to 55% rather than higher strengths to better preserve agave flavours in the distillate.

 Traditional copper pot stills